FAQS - Your questions answered

 A. We have a number of en-route hotels in convenient locations, such as Reims, Troyes, Dijon etc and are happy to take care of arranging an overnight stop for you.
 View our en-route accommodation for further details and pricing.

 Q9.
 What if I want to make my own travel arrangements?

-A. If you want to organise your own travel arrangements, in winter, please deduct £170 per apartment or chalet and £100 per person (from double/twin price) for hotels.
+A. If you want to organise your own travel arrangements, in winter, please deduct the relevant amount (as shown under the price table) per apartment or chalet or per person for hotels.
 This will give you the accommodation only price.
 Most of our resorts are within close distance of the major airports such as Geneva or Lyon.
 Please refer to our accommodation only page.

 Q10.
 Do you organise car hire?